hearthandsinc/challenges/ios/readme.md

 ## Requirements

-This is the base foundation under which we consider the app usable:

 - [ ] The app should start on a screen showing the list of all chats
 - [ ] The app should allow opening each chat individually
 - [ ] The app should allow sending messages to a chat
 - [ ] The app should reflect the latest messages sent to and received from the server

 ## Bonus

-Some ideas worth exploring to improve the experience:

 - [ ] Make the app work offline (both for app state and sending)
 - [ ] Make the app resilient to bad network conditions (retries & timeouts)